saipraneeth96/30-Days-of-JavaScript-Leetcode-/README.md

 --The parent function is createCounter(n).
 It creates a variable called currentCount.
 --It returns a new, inner function.
 --This inner function closes over the currentCount variable.
 It maintains a private, persistent reference to it.
+--The output depends on the number of times createCounter() is called.